-All the homes will be built using TOWNhus’s Swedish precision-manufactured closed timber panel construction system, making them highly efficient and cost-effective to run.
+All the homes were built using TOWNhus’s Swedish precision-manufactured closed timber panel construction system, making them highly efficient and cost-effective to run.
 The system is based on 240mm thick wall panels which offer very high standards of insulation and air-tightness.

-The timber windows will be triple-glazed and aluminium-clad, to provide very high levels of insulation and sound-proofing.
+The timber windows are triple-glazed and aluminium-clad, to provide very high levels of insulation and sound-proofing.
 The homes are designed to meet near-Passivhaus standards, requiring minimal heating in winter and therefore benefiting from much lower energy bills than most new developments.